 My arbitration hearings are relatively informal affairs, and I accommodate third party witnesses as much as possible.
 Testimony via telephone or Skype or the like, although not optimal, is acceptable to me.
 I do not like unprofessional behavior between counsel.
 Reminds me too much of how I was 20 years ago.
 Be nice, at least while I am in the room.

-My fee for arbitration is $3000 per day.
+Please go to my Calendar page for my current rates.
 I generally reserve a day in advance of the hearing to handle all of the pre-hearing scheduling calls and issues and a day for rendering the award.
 Obviously, the time increases with the case complexity.

 There are disputes that cannot be resolved through litigation.
 Typically, these involve relationships gone awry.
 Or, the dispute might be in litigation, but the dynamics are such that a typical distributive negotiation will not solve the problem.
 These disputes include partnership and shareholder conflicts, family business conflicts, estates and trusts conflicts, and tough cases like clergy sexual abuse.
 They can include family law cases too.